-Both the CURB-65 and PSI scoring systems were validated in national and supranational databases, but until recently never in a primary care setting 107, 111, 114.
-Bont et al. evaluated the use of the CRB-65 score among 315 elderly patients who presented to the GP with suspected CAP and demonstrated that the CRB-65 severity assessment tool accurately identified low-risk patients in an elderly primary care population .
+Both the CURB-65 and PSI scoring systems were validated in national and supranational databases, but until recently never in a primary care setting109, 113, 116.
+Bont et al. evaluated the use of the CRB-65 score among 315 elderly patients who presented to the GP with suspected CAP and demonstrated that the CRB-65 severity assessment tool accurately identified low-risk patients in an elderly primary care population.
 However, age alone (age above 65 years counts as one point in the CURB-65 score) was sufficient to classify patients as high risk.
-It was concluded that a score of 2 or higher was associated with a high mortality rate (11%), suggesting that those should be intensively monitored, for example, by reconsultation within 24 to 48 hours or should be referred to secondary care .
+It was concluded that a score of 2 or higher was associated with a high mortality rate (11%), suggesting that those should be intensively monitored, for example, by reconsultation within 24 to 48 hours or should be referred to secondary care.
 In a recent systematic review and meta-analysis the CRB-65 performed well in stratifying severity of pneumonia and resultant 30-day mortality in hospital settings.
-However, in community settings the CRB-65 appears to overestimate the probability of 30-day mortality .
+However, in community settings the CRB-65 appears to overestimate the probability of 30-day mortality.

-Conclusion 17 Assessment of the severity of CAP at the time of clinical presentation with the Pneumonia Severity Index (PSI or Fine score), the CURB-65 or the CRB-65 scoring Level 1 system allows prediction (and risk stratification) of 30-day mortality.
+Assessment of the severity of CAP at the time of clinical presentation with the Pneumonia Severity Index (PSI or Fine score) and the CURB-65 scoring system allow prediction (and risk stratification) of 30-day mortality.
 A2: Fine , Bont , Lim

-Conclusion 18 In a community outpatient setting the CRB-65 appears to over-predict the probability
+Conclusion 16 In a community outpatient setting the CRB-65 appears to over-predict the probability

 of 30-day mortality.

 Level 1 A1: McNally

-Conclusion 19 PSI, CURB-65 and CRB-65 are equally reliable in predicting 30-day mortality in
+Conclusion 17 PSI and CURB-65 are equally reliable in predicting 30-day mortality in patients

-patients hospitalized with CAP.
+hospitalized with CAP.

 Level 1 A1: Chalmers

 A2: Aujesky , Buising

-The committee does not prioritize any of the three sets of criteria and leaves the decision to the user of the guideline.
+The committee does not prioritize the use of the PSI or CURB-65 and leaves the decision to the user of the guideline.
 However, it is recommended to consistently use only one of these sets in daily practice.